ReactPoland/React-Convention-Book/text/909_React_Convention.md

 9a03e99c0dd2e7102d43264cc495bbdd4e10dcdd
 ```

-... so you you will be truly working on that starting codebase:
+... so you will be truly working on that starting codebase:
 ```
 https://github.com/davezuko/react-redux-starter-kit/tree/9a03e99c0dd2e7102d43264cc495bbdd4e10dcdd
 ```